 Sign language has been shown to help improve cognitive development in children.
 One study found that infants who were exposed to sign language had better developed working memory than those who were not exposed to sign language

 Sign language can help reinforce the learning of educational concepts for children.
 One study found that sign language can help children learn new vocabulary words and concepts more quickly than those who are not exposed to sign language.
 Sign language has also been shown to help children develop reading skills earlier and have a larger reading vocabulary.
 The research found that sign language can help children learn to read up to six months earlier than those who are not exposed to sign language

 At a young age, children are encouraged to expand their vocabulary and speaking abilities, which as a parent you may be aware, can be frustrating for both sides.
 Teaching children sign language at a young age, gives them the ability to communicate through movements instead of speaking.
 This allows children to feel more accomplished and to enjoy the language they are learning through specific movements, instead of struggling with pronunciations.
 Sign language’s visual communication is additionally able to support those children who may be struggling with overcoming speech disorders or general speaking difficulties.
 Allowing children to communicate in a completely different way, will boost their confidence and allow them to better understand vocabulary.

-At The Brook, your child will be taught basic sign language gestures by their educators.
+At The St Clare Group, your child will be taught basic sign language gestures by their educators.
 They will be able to collaboratively learn “thank you”, “please”, “yes”, “no” and other basics.
 This keeps the class relevant and encouraging, while also allowing the children to communicate new signs as a class and have fun while doing so.
-This new skill will encourage the children in our care to better understand new or old words, while relating it back to memorable actions.
+This new skill will encourage the children in our care to better understand new or old words while relating them back to memorable actions.